 He was admitted to practice in New York and is fluent in English and French.
 He has previously worked as an investment banker at Bankers Trust Company (now Deutsche Bank) and has practiced law in Paris, London and New York.
-Prior to joining Dechert, Mr. Waddington was a partner at Orrick, Herrington & Sutcliffe LLP.
+Mr. Waddington regularly speaks on finance and structured finance topics.

-University of Minnesota Law School, 1984
+University of Minnesota Law School, 1985

 Admitted in New York

 Registered Foreign Lawyer, England and Wales